ITZVGcGPmO/MCFunction-Canner/README.md

 ## Warning
 This tool has only been tested with 1.13 command syntax. supposidly a "downgrade" tool will be in the works.

+### Contributions
+Did you change something?
+Create a fork, upload your changes, and submit a pull request!